Hubert005/IoT_Projekt/docs/README.md

     Buttons[10 buttons B0..B9] --> ESP
 ```

-End-to-end flow: the app drives a best-of-three RPS series.
-The ESP samples the physical button matrix and reports each round's result over BLE.
-After the series, the app analyses the loser's selfie with ML Kit, picks a cocktail, and sends a pump recipe (`mix_a_b_c_d`) — the ESP relays it to the Nano, which drives the four pumps and confirms with `mix_ok`.
+End-to-end flow: the user enters the four drinks loaded in the pumps, and the app generates a pool of cocktails from them (on-device Gemma LLM, with a deterministic mock fallback).
+The app then drives a best-of-three RPS series; the ESP samples the physical button matrix and reports each round's result over BLE.
+After the series, the app analyses the loser's selfie with ML Kit, matches it to one cocktail from the generated pool, and sends its pump recipe (`mix_a_b_c_d`) — the ESP relays it to the Nano, which drives the four pumps and confirms with `mix_ok` (or `mix_err` on a malformed order).

 ## Where to start